LuisDiaz92/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/codebook.md

 ### Author: Luis Rodrigo Diaz Pavez
 ### Date: 26/07/2021

-This document contains the codebook of the peer reviewed assigment for the course "Cleaning and getting data" of Coursera.
+This document contains the codebook of the peer reviewed assignment for the course "Cleaning and getting data" of Coursera.

 ## Identifiers
 subject: ID of the subject